An Excessive Core Collapse in Nbody Cosmological simulations: Core Collapse

 The excessive scattering cross section means particles in simulations will have an excessive way to exchange their energy and angular momenta.
 Then the simulation halos are possible to follow the evaporation effect appearing in globular clusters: Once a particle exchanges its energy and gets $E_i>0$, it can fly away and never come back.
 In a virialized system, the mean particle energy $<E_i>=-GM/R<0$.
 That means the evaporating particles always bring out energy, and the left particle system becomes tighter and tighter.
 Such process appear more serious at the central part of the halo, and the result is to introduce a dynamical core collapse of the system.

 Such evaporation and core collapse processes have been well studied in galactic dynamics on the topics of stellar clusters.
 Since the dark matter halos in nowaday simulations are similar to the globular clusters: both are virialized systems and consisted of pure gravitational interacting particles, and even have the similar particle numbers (about $10^1$ to $10^8$); we can use the same method to estimate their core collapse time scales.
-Following the way analyzing stellar clusters (see Spitzer, L. 1969, Giersz et al. 1994, Binney et al. 1987) we get the core collapse time scale of a virialized dark matter halo in simulations:
+Following the way analyzing stellar clusters (see Spitzer 1969,Giersz 1994,Binney GD 2008) we get the core collapse time scale of a virialized dark matter halo in simulations with $t_{rh}=\frac{0.17N_{halo}}{ln(0.1N_{halo})} \sqrt{\frac{{r_h}^3}{GM}}$, or rewrite it as: